MTG/freesound/README.md

 ## License

-All the source code in this repository is licensed as GNU Affero.
+All the source code in this repository is licensed under the GNU Affero General Public License v3.
 Some of the dependencies might have their own licenses.
 See the [_LICENSE](https://github.com/MTG/freesound/tree/master/_LICENSE) folder for more details.

 ## Authors